Treatment for baldness: 3 real-life stories

 What is still poorly explained

-- Why is it that premature hair loss always spares the lower part of the head, leaving a crown of hair around the head, even in very tall bald people?
+- Why is it that premature hair loss always spares the lower part of the head, leaving a crown of hair around the head, even in very severely bald people?

 - Why is it that the androgens that transform facial hair into beard from puberty onwards can have the opposite effect on some scalps, transforming hair into down?